caiannello/PugVDP/README.md

 ### PugVDP Bus Interface

-Sorry, I need to document this better.
-My demo platform is an Adafruit Feather RP2350 with HSTX, using the available FFC HDMI accessory.

-Ten contiguous GPIO pins are needed for the bus interface. *I had to remove the RGB LED and reuse its GPIO line (Pin 21) in order to achieve this!*  Pin assignments are as follows:
+Ten contiguous GPIO pins are needed for the bus interface.
+The starting GPIO number is specified in `src/pugvdp/defines.h` called `GPIO_BASE`.

+My demo platform is an Adafruit Feather RP2350 with HSTX, using the available FFC HDMI accessory, and to get the ten contiquous GPIO's, *I had to remove the RGB LED and reuse its GPIO line (Pin 21) !*.

+Pin assignments are as follows:

 -	Pin 20 - Chip-select, active low.
 -	Pin 21 - A0 ( 0: Write command, 1: Write arguments / data )